 - Uninstall all spark plugs using an extension bar.

 - Check your new spark plug gaps.
-Most plugs come pre-gapped, and you can use a spark plug gap gauge (usually under $5 at most auto parts stores) to make sure the gap is right.
-Refer to your service manual for proper gap specifications.
-If you’re keen, you can also gap your spark plugs without a tool.
+Most plugs come pre-gapped, but it’s best to refer to your service manual for proper gap specifications, using use a spark plug gap gauge to make sure the gap is right.
+If you’re in a pinch, you can also gap your spark plugs without a tool.

-- If the gaps are correct, you can install the plugs.
+- When the gaps are correct, you can install the plugs.
 It is usually easiest to thread them in with just the extension and socket, then attach the ratchet to tighten.
-Ideally, use a torque wrench at this point to ensure you meet factory torque numbers.
+Ideally, use a torque wrench to ensure you meet factory torque numbers.

 - Re-install ignition coils.